contrastellar/Contrastellar/README.md

 Below is some of the stuff I've worked on and I'm interested in!
 - Project Elysium -- Details `tba`.
+- AO3-read-time -- a Firefox extension for calculating how long it'll take you to read a fic!
 - MTG_Scryfall_Grabber -- a python module to grab JSON from [scryfall](https://scryfall.com)
 - The OpossumBot Discord Bot which is a 'for-fun' project of mine for posting Opossum pictures to Discord
 - Creating tools/web tools for various games that I play (Stellaris, Destiny 2, FFXIV, etc.)